jareer12/comx/README.md

 # ComX - A C/C++ Project Manager CLI

-ComX is a lightweight and user-friendly command-line interface (CLI) tool for managing C projects.
+ComX is a lightweight and user-friendly command-line interface (CLI) tool for managing C/C++ projects.
 With ComX, you can easily create and configure new projects, manage source code files, and compile your projects with just a few simple commands.
-Its minimalistic design and ease-of-use make it a great choice for developers who want a simple yet powerful tool for managing their C projects.
+Its minimalistic design and ease-of-use make it a great choice for developers who want a simple yet powerful tool for managing their C/C++ projects.
 Save time and streamline your workflow with ComX.

 ## Features